Complete Guide to Disney’s California Adventure with Kids

-By now you know how much fun we’ve had through the years in Disneyland, and now especially with our kids in the Parks.
+By now you know how much fun we’ve had through the years in Disneyland and Walt Disney World, and now especially with our kids in the Parks.
 Both Disneyland and Disney’s California Adventure are loaded with fun experiences, but it really is smart to prep for a visit to either spot.
 California Adventure with kids is non-stop fun (and perfect for adults too!).

 So you’re visiting the Disneyland Resort with the fam.
 Awesome.
 If you’ve only got one day, do Disneyland.
 If you have two days or more, you’ll for sure have to spend time in California Adventure with kids.
 It’s a really fascinating park highlighting the many aspects of California, but then it’s also totally Disney with seamless integration of everyone’s favorite characters and theming.
 Here’s how we recommend approaching California Adventure with kids.

 Note: don’t forget to get your Disneyland tickets before you arrive… But also know that while the Coronavirus pandemic is still a top concern, park tickets aren’t available for purchase.
 (We’ll update THE MOMENT the are).

 - Family Guide to California Adventure with kids

 - Staying at the Grand Californian Hotel

 Priorities in California Adventure with kids